MartinaGermani/Assignment_Jupyter/README.md

 - roslaunch final_assignment simulation_gmapping.launch
 - roslaunch final_assignment move_base.launch

-At this point you are ready for starting the guide, by simpling open jupyter notebook and run the 'UI_JUY'.
+At this point you are ready for starting the guide, by simpling open jupyter notebook and run the 'JUPY_UI'.

 ## Description of the code
 Through the use of this user interface, the user is able to switch between the following three guide modalities: